raguay/EmailIt/README.md

 ![EmailIt New Account Top](/images/newaccount1.png)

 The `Default` checkbox will make the new account the default account.
 All the other fields are fairly self explanitory.
 They are the different information needed to connect to most SMPT servers.
-I am using the [NodeMailer](https://nodemailer.com/about/) library to send the emails.
-You can read a great description of what to setup in their documentation.
-If you are using Google Gmail, make sure to see that section of the documentation to setup your Gmail account correctly.

 ![EmailIt New Account Bottom](/images/newaccount2.png)